OpenGradient/og-agent-starter/openai-swarm-starter/README.md

 1. Dependencies are defined in `requirements.txt`, run `pip install -r requirements.txt` to install all dependencies.
 We recommend using virtualenv.
 2. You'll need an OpenGradient token in order to run inferences.
 You can use the `opengradient` CLI to create it, read more on our [official docs](https://docs.opengradient.ai/developers/sdk/#credentials-setup).
-3. Make a copy of the `.env.sh.template` file from the root folder and rename to `.env.sh` in the `openai-swarm-starter` folder.
+3. Make a copy of the `.env.sh.template` file in the root folder and rename to `.env.sh`.
 Fill in with your OpenGradient token as well as Twitter API keys.

 ## Execute